 It is important that students who have been suspended from Lindenwood University take the requirement to write a letter of appeal seriously.
-This letter should be professionally and sincerely written.
+This letter should professionally, sincerely, and thoughtfully written.

 The second section should include a detailed summary of the events that led to your suspension.
 Please explain the situation from your point of view as completely as you feel comfortable.
-If supporting documents, such as medical documentation, are available, mention them here and attach copies to the letter.
+If supporting evidence, such as medical documentation, is available, mention that evidence here and attach copies of it to the letter.

-The third section is the most important.
-In this section, you are expected to outline the specific steps you will take to successfully complete your course of study.
-Instead of saying, “I will work harder,” you might say, “I will study at least two hours each evening, seek assistance from tutors, and ask my professors for help when I need it.”
+The third section is the most important and will be carefully considered by the review committee.
+In this section, you should outline the specific steps you will take to successfully complete your course of study.
+Instead of saying, “I will work harder,” you might say, “I will work with tutors for two hours each week and email my professors for assistance and clarification before major assignments.”

-The appeal letter and any supporting documents may be delivered in one of four ways: US mail, Fax, email, or personal delivery.
-Please note that email is strongly preferred.
-When an appeal is received by email, a receipt will be sent immediately.
+The appeal letter and any supporting documents may be delivered in one of three ways: US mail, email, or personal delivery.
+Please note that email is strongly preferred by the review committee.
+When an appeal is received by email, a receipt will be sent within one business day.
 All appeal responses will be sent first by email, with a hard copy follow-up by US mail within a few days.

 Roemer Hall, Room 09